 - Practicing beyond the scope of the profession

-- Being convicted of a crime
+- Being of unfit moral character

 - Abandoning or neglecting a patient in need of immediate care

 Additional categories of misconduct apply to certain professionals regulated by the New York OPD.
 If a licensed professional is found guilty of misconduct, they will face disciplinary action by the Board of Regents.

 New York OPD disciplinary investigations originate from complaints.
 Anyone can make a complaint to the agency about accusations of professional misconduct.
 A single complaint is enough to trigger an investigation, as the OPD is required by law to look into every complaint that is filed.